Photo by Unknown (prototype asset)

 Price: $700–7,000/night | Location: Jl Belimbing Sari, Bukit Peninsula

-Alila Villas Uluwatu is the most extraordinary resort position in Bali — the extraordinary limestone cliff edge (the resort sits on the edge of the Bukit Peninsula cliffs, 100 meters above the Indian Ocean — the extraordinary view from the infinity pool over the cliff edge and the extraordinary Uluwatu waves is the most dramatic hotel pool view in Southeast Asia), the extraordinary design (WOHA Architects, the Singapore firm responsible for some of the finest tropical architecture in Asia — the extraordinary Balinese compound aesthetic applied at a 1.4-hectare private cliff-top estate), and the extraordinary Warung Bali restaurant (the finest Balinese cuisine in any Bali resort).
+Alila Villas Uluwatu holds arguably the most dramatic resort position in Bali, sitting on the edge of the Bukit Peninsula cliffs 100 meters above the Indian Ocean — the view from the infinity pool over the cliff edge and the surf below is among the most memorable hotel pool views in Southeast Asia.
+The design, by WOHA Architects (the Singapore firm behind some of the region’s finest tropical architecture), applies a Balinese compound aesthetic across a 1.4-hectare private cliff-top estate.
+Warung Bali, the resort restaurant, serves some of the best Balinese cuisine found at any hotel on the island.

 Bulgari Resort Bali — Uluwatu Luxury